falcon4ever/ofxQNX/README.md

 NOTE: Examples still need to be updated.
 In the meantime you can use these hints: http://forum.openframeworks.cc/index.php/topic,10726.msg52228.html#msg52228
 PlayBook -> Add -DPOCO_NO_GCC_ATOMICS

+02/02/2013
+- Updated libraries for BB10 Native SDK 10.0.10.738
+- TODO: Update examples, check the "Libraries" part for the new libraries that should be included in your project.

 02/15/2013
 - Updated path behaviour (requires the latest develop-0071-qnx)
-- TODO: update examples, please consult the FAQ on how to adjust the paths.
+- Please consult the FAQ on how to adjust the paths.

 01/24/2013
 - Fixed libvorbis